Difference Between Medicare and Medicaid

 What is the difference between Medicare and Medicaid?

-The main difference between Medicare and Medicaid is that Medicare is a federal program providing health coverage based on age or disability, while Medicaid is a joint federal and state program offering coverage based on low income.
+The main difference between Medicare and Medicaid is that Medicare is a federal program providing health coverage based on age or disability, while Medicaid is a joint federal and state program that will likely offer coverage based on low income.
 Therefore, Medicare is based on age and disability whereas Medicaid is based on income and resources.

-Medicaid is a joint federal and state program that provides health coverage to low-income families, offering benefits not typically covered by Medicare.
+Medicaid is a joint federal and state program that will likely provide health coverage to low-income families, possibly offering benefits that may not be covered by Medicare.
 It was created in 1965 and is funded by both the federal government and the states.

 What is dual eligibility?

-Dual eligibility refers to qualifying for both Medicare and Medicaid, providing access to benefits from both programs.
+Dual eligibility refers to qualifying for both Medicare and Medicaid and will likely provide access to the possible benefits from both programs.

 call today for help